 How to find Harper's online courses

-- Search for an online course by going to the Class Schedule Search page on the Student Information System, and perform a Search by Term (ie. Spring, Summer, Fall, Credit or Non-Credit) and select the Submit button.
+- Search for an online course by going to the Class Schedule page in the MyHarper student portal.

-- Select your preferred subject from the Subject field and choose Online from the Campus field to narrow your search)
+- Select your preferred subject from the Subject field.

-- Select any additional options and select the Class Search button.
+- Select any additional options by clicking Advanced Search.

 Internet Course Exchange

 A consortium of Illinois community colleges (ILCCO) provides access to online courses throughout the state for students, regardless of which college they attend.
 Registration, financial aid and transcripts are handled through Harper College for its students, regardless of where the course is offered.